Sweta Elizabeth Joseph, UCLA

 Anshul Malhan, ArtCenter

 An opportunity to redesign our urban futures with recommendations on evolving architecture, transportation and society.
 ArtCenter's Graduate Transportation Systems and Design program, along with the UCLA IDEAS graduate program, looked at the iconic Sunset Strip in West Hollywood to envision how the future of smarter transportation (e.g. autonomous cars) and smarter systems could change about the Sunset Strip.

 Look beyond the buzzwords.
-Critically examine the site (What does it represent?
+Critically examine the site of the Sunset Strip (What does it represent?
 What is the context?) and the way interactions among people and objects occurs today in mobility, technology and social life.

-Through speculative design, we identified the contextual characteristics about Sunset Strip, West Hollywood and came up with design principles to explore futures of our society.
+Through primary research, we identified the contextual characteristics about Sunset Strip, West Hollywood and came up with design principles to explore futures of our society.
 Next Nature's work "Society of Simulations" which described how micro-experiences on apps and online media are essentially simulations of reality that we consume daily at an increasing rate, and how we find these simulations representations more meaningful than reality itself.

-Exacerbating this trend into the future, we considered a counter-trend where there would be 'moments of respite, rebellion and protest' to simulations.
-Our minds, no matter how well designed the simulations are, will always yearn for reality and search within our environments for those real moments and experiences.
-For such moments of yearning for 'the real', we envision how architecture and mobility can be a medium to achieve that.
+Exacerbating this trend into the future, we considered an emerging counter-trend where there would be a need for 'moments of respite, rebellion and protest' to simulations and technologies.
+Our minds, no matter how well designed the simulations we experience are, will always yearn for reality and search within our environments for those real moments and experiences.
+For such moments of yearning for 'the real', we envision how architecture and mobility can be thought of as a medium to achieve that.

 Urban space as a relief from the simulation

 Now that we have our urban edifices, how would mobility be able to weave through this context?